msv2017/auction-backend/README.md

 To start _mongodb_ instance
 ```
-mongod --dbpath FOLDER
+mongod --dbpath DIR
 ```
-> where FOLDER could be any folder.
+> where DIR could be any folder.
 It's where _mongodb_ will create databases and store the data.

 The application expects to have _mongodb_ instance up and running on `mongodb://localhost:27017`.